-You Need a Real, Grown-Up Face Wash
+You Need a Real,

-Even oily skin can be disturbed by strong surfactants, which can aggravate already-aggravated skin and can stimulate oil glands to produce even more oil, says New York dermatologist Amy Wechsler, MD, an advisor for Chanel skin care.
+Even oily skin can be disturbed by strong surfactants, which can aggravate already-aggravated skin and stimulate oil glands to produce even more oil, says New York dermatologist Amy Wechsler, MD, an advisor for Chanel skin care.
 In short, even the most anti-makeup, least beauty-oriented person is better off without (aptly called) “plain old” soap.

 For the healthiest skin, think of dewy-clean or hydrated-clean instead of squeaky-clean: Skin has a protective barrier that keeps moisture in and bacteria (including acne bacteria), dirt, and irritants out, and you want to keep that barrier intact.